 At the Cleveland Institute of Art, our Department of Painting has a long and illustrious history of producing successful artists.
 As a Painting major, you will acquire a broad knowledge of the visual arts and an in-depth knowledge of painting as a studio practice.

-As part of the Visual Arts and Technologies (VAT) Environment, you will share in an integrated curriculum studying other disciplines within the environment including Drawing, Printmaking, Fiber + Material Studies, and Sculpture.
-You also may take classes from and work individually with our VAT Environment Artist-in-Residence, a leading artist in his or her field.
+As part of the Visual Arts Environment, you will share in an integrated curriculum studying other disciplines within the environment including Drawing, Printmaking, and Sculpture + Expanded Media.
 Each spring, you have the opportunity to visit professional galleries and exhibitions, such as the Whitney Biennial and The Armory Show, in New York City.

 While at CIA, you'll learn from the masters through our rigorous, world-class curriculum and connect with working professionals to begin your career.